 98. Share regularly with her about your life.
 Talk to her about your day at work, and what made you happy.

 99. Be actively engaged in her life, social and otherwise.

-100. Tell her that you love her every day.
+100. Tell your tween daughter that you love her every day.